I’m a late-booming author who lives near Nashville, TN with my fabulous husband, Greg.

 Mingled within writing novels I’ve written a few short stories.
 “The Trolls” was released by Elephants Bookshelf just in time for Halloween, 2015.
 It can be found on Amazon under the anthology title: HORRORS: REAL, IMAGINED, AND DEADLY.
 It was the first scary piece I’d ever written.
 Who knew?
 “Good Friday,” a contemporary story, was released by Inkception Books in August 2016, in the literary anthology NEW FRONTIERS.
 Two more short stories: “Oh, Baby” and “Hormones of Horror” were released by Inception October 2016 in THE CREEPY COLLECTION.
-Inkception’s Valentine project for 2017, ALWAYS AND FOR NEVER, features two of my stories: “Prime Time” and “Runaway Wife.”
+Inkception released ALWAYS AND FOR NEVER for Valentine’s Day, 2018.
+These tales of love, loss and forgiveness include two of my stories: “Prime Time” and “Runaway Wife.”

 I have a couple of books of nonfiction, some contemporary mainstream fiction, and a suspense novel in the pipeline.
 I’ll finish them…one day.

 They say authors need a well-established platform for our readers to follow.
 I started blogging in 2010 and blogged three times a week for three years — over 300 posts as I studied the craft of writing.
 I also subscribed to about 100 blogs and read most of them daily.
 What happened?
 I learned a lot but wrote little other than the blog.